 By proactively managing how others see you, you position yourself as a reliable, polished, and indispensable contributor to the organization.

-Now, let’s take a look at some of the key elements of professional presence that help to promote and present a stellar professional image for administrative assistants.
+Now, let’s look at some of the key elements of professional presence that help to promote and present a stellar professional image for administrative assistants.

 Dress for Success